-Montessori education approach nurtures a child’s innate curiosity – the same curiosity needed to develop the ingenuity and critical thinking skills.
+The Montessori Method nurtures a child’s innate curiosity – the same curiosity needed to develop ingenuity and critical thinking skills.
 Through the guidance of an accredited Montessori teacher and a classroom prepared with self-correcting and sequenced didactic materials, children are encouraged to develop in their independence, curiosity, and problem solving.
 Montessori is one of the world’s most successful early childhood pedagogies and supports children’s development in every aspect: physical, social, emotional, and cognitive.

-WMA offers authentic Montessori education to serve families with children from walking age to 6-year-old.
-Nurture young children to become independent, strong, and self-motivated individuals.
-Support every child to develop to his/her best potentials.
+WMA offers authentic Montessori education to serve families with children from walking age to 6 years old.
+We nurture young children to become independent, strong, and self-motivated individuals, and we support every child to develop to his/her best potentials.

 To create an environment with the highest respect for the rights of children and liberty for human development in childhood.
-Bring peace to the community and family by education based on Montessori philosophy and pedagogy.
-Help building a harmonious world by inspiring the minds of the future citizens.
+To bring peace to the community and families through education based on Montessori philosophy and pedagogy.
+To help build a harmonious world by inspiring the minds of the future citizens.

-Practical life activities include many tasks children see as part of their everyday life in the classroom, such as carrying objects, preparing water and food, polishing wood, sliver, shoes and furniture.
-They learn to button shirts, tie their shoes, and wash their hands, etc. without adult’s assistance.
-The children also learn to appreciate the beauty in the environment by arranging flowers, caring for plants.
-The exercises of practical life are designed to foster children’s self-confidence, self-esteem and independent, and also help them practice self-control and refinement of movement.
+Practical life activities include many tasks children see as part of their everyday life, such as carrying objects, preparing water and food, polishing wood, sliver, shoes and furniture.
+They learn to button shirts, tie their shoes, wash their hands, etc. without adult assistance.
+The children learn to appreciate the beauty in the environment by arranging flowers and caring for plants.
+The exercises of practical life are designed to foster children’s self-confidence, self-esteem and independence, while also helping them practice self-control and refinement of movement.

 Young children are sensorial learners.
-The sensorial materials are designed to help children to refine their senses by isolate and categorize each of the defining qualities, such as colour, shape, size, weight, texture, smell, and sound.
-For example, the material introduces children to mathematical facts, such as the base 10, through experiencing materials with ten parts, usually incrementally different in size and dimension.
+The sensorial materials are designed to help children refine their senses by isolating and categorizing each of the defining qualities, such as colour, shape, size, weight, texture, smell, and sound.
+For example, one material introduces children to mathematical facts, such as the base 10, through experiencing materials with ten parts, usually incrementally different in size and dimension.
 These materials will enrich children’s sensitivity and vocabulary.
 As they grow, they can classify these concepts for future learning.

 The mathematical mind is developed when children interact with Sensorial and Practical Life materials.
 Children learn how to assess quantity through tangible objects that represent abstract ideas.
 Math activities demonstrate sequence, recognition, and numbers 1 to 10.
 The decimal system is presented by golden beads; linear and skip counting, square root and power of numbers 1 through 10 are introduced by chains.

-Children’s absorbent mind is hungry for language.
-They want to know the names for everything.
-All the preparation for the writing hand will be introduced through a number of activities and materials from both Practical Life and Sensorial aspects allows them to begin forming letters with ease.
-Materials like sandpaper letters, metal insets and moveable alphabet are designed to develop children’s muscle control for writing.
+The child’s absorbent mind is hungry for language.
+They want to know the name for everything.
+All the preparation for the writing hand will be introduced through a number of activities and materials from both Practical Life and Sensorial aspects, which allows them to begin forming letters with ease.
+Materials like sandpaper letters, metal insets and the moveable alphabet are designed to develop children’s muscle control for writing.
 WMA’s bilingual (English and Mandarin) learning environment will foster their ability to naturally absorb different languages.